 We usually post about topics of interest to our entire Europe audience.
 But this is for our Dutchies and expats here in the Netherlands.

-The Netherlands is a very industrialized little country, packed full of skyscrapers, research parks and next-gen manufacturing facilities.
+The tourists, especially the Americans, think the Netherlands is “quaint.”
+The reality is, in addition to the canals and tulip fields, it is a very industrialized little country, packed full of skyscrapers, research parks and next-gen manufacturing facilities.
 Eindhoven, where we’re headquartered, is especially dense and all about business, with HQs for ASML and other giant tech companies.

 Green space is at a premium.
 Except it’s really not if you know where to go.